self-compassion based ADHD coaching

 In silence.

-as your coach I promise to:
+as your coach I promise to :

-Stand up for you, to you.
+Stand up for & your dreams, to you.

 Share what I hear and see with loving, unvarnished honesty.